lhuangCMU/deep-learning-intergalactic-medium/.ipynb_checkpoints/README-checkpoint.md

 # deep-learning-intergalactic-medium

 This code was used for the research paper, Deep Forest: Neural Network reconstruction of the Lyman-$\alpha$ forest by Lawrence Huang, Rupert Croft, and Hitesh Arora.
 The goal of this project is to train a neural network to predict optical depth from noisy flux data.

-The $\tau$ data is stored in newz3taured.dat
+## Data
+The $\tau$ data is stored in a file named newz3taured.dat.
+Due to the file's size, we were unable to upload it to Github.
+[The file is instead available to download through Google Drive.
+To reach the link, click on this sentence.](https://drive.google.com/file/d/1ozfAwAaDaVaTVMr0NrGLD5aVQdOYqPG4/view?usp=sharing)

 ## Installation Guide